p-hsu/tech.blog-MVC/README.md

 #### Issues to debug:

-SQL is randomizing user-seeds everytime `npm run seed`
+*  SQL is randomizing user-seeds everytime `npm run seed`

-`Uncaught TypeError: Cannot read property 'addEventListener' of null for several scripts
+* `Uncaught TypeError: Cannot read property 'addEventListener' of null for several scripts : **RESOLVED**

+* Log In button on modal not functioning: frontend JS

+* Create post button not functioning: frontend JS

 ****